esrice/trio_binning/README.md

 these bams and use them as input to your scaffolding or annotation pipelines.

 ## Citation
 Koren et al. (2018).
-"Complete assembly of parental haplotypes with trio binning." _bioRxiv_ 271486.
+"Complete assembly of parental haplotypes with trio binning." _Nature Biotechnology_ 2018/10/22/online